BaoNghiaNghia/comfyui_as_api_endpoint/docs/BuildAndDeploy.md

 ## **Running the Application with and without Docker**

-This guide explains how to run the application both locally and via Docker, using the command `docker run -d -p 8000:8000 --name dreamcanvas dreamcanvas`.
+This guide explains how to run the application both locally and via Docker, using the command `docker run -d -p 8000:8000 --name ytbthumbnailssc ytbthumbnailssc`.
 It also covers how to test the application via a web browser and cURL.

 ---